 Between 2016 and 2022, there were 189,801 calls related to fire incidents in DC, including 15,770 “highest priority” calls 1.
 Fires in multi-unit buildings and highly-populated neighborhoods can displace dozens of households and businesses at a time.
 Fire and EMS already uses an evidence-based outreach strategy to install free smoke alarms in neighborhoods2.
 However, the Department has limited resources and cannot inspect all buildings in DC so it must prioritize which to inspect first.
 Using predictive modeling may give fire inspectors another tool to prioritize inspections and prevent more building fires.

-We are working with publicly available data via Open Data DC and internal data on fire incidents in residential and commercial buildings.
-We will use this data to train statistical models which will rank individual buildings according to their risk of fire in the future.
-We will develop two separate models, one for commercial buildings and another for residential blocks.
-We are also working with the intended users of these models (personnel from the Department’s Fire Prevention Division) to develop a dashboard that will allow them to use the data and risk predictions from our models in their workflow.
+We worked with publicly available data on Open Data DC and internal data on fire incidents in commercial buildings (i.e. non-residential buildings and residential buildings containing more than four units).
+We used this data to train a statistical model that ranks individual buildings according to their risk of fire in the future.
+We then developed a randomized evaluation to test whether using lists of the riskiest buildings helped fire inspectors to identify more fire code violations.
+We shared lessons from this evaluation with personnel from the Department’s Fire Prevention Division.
+With their feedback, we have developed a dashboard that will allow them to continue using the data and risk predictions from our models in their ongoing inspections.

 What have we learned?